seventt/seventt.github.io/_posts/2021-01-07-ranking-algorithm.markdown

 #### 3.2.Pairwise

 For the pair \\( (query_k, doc_i, doc_j)\\), the label is 1 if the relevance between \\( query_k \\) and \\( doc_i \\) is closer than the relevance between \\( query_k \\) and \\( doc_j \\), otherwise, the label is 0, which can be set by the search log
-This means takes the relevant importance of different documents related to the query.
+This means considers the relevant importance of different documents related to the query.
 Typical model is RankNet, LambdaRank and LambdaMART.

 **RankNet:** the output of model is \\( s_i, s_j\\) and  \\(P(rank(i) > rank(j)) \\) is the probability of the relevance of \\( (query_k, doc_i)\\) is larger compared to \\( (query_k, doc_j)\\).